Hormones of the female reproductive glands. The structure and functions of the male gonads. How is testosterone produced?

 Stages of puberty in boys (according to Tanner)

-When the genitals are formed
+When are the genitals formed?

-The development of the reproductive system of the unborn child occurs at about 4 or 5 weeks of gestation.
-In this case, the sex glands are also formed.
-At first, the embryo is bisexual, that is, organs develop in the same way in boys as in girls.
-Belonging to a particular gender looms closer to 12 weeks.
+The development of the reproductive system of the unborn child occurs around the 4th or 5th week of pregnancy.
+At the same time, the sex glands are formed.
+At first, the embryo is bisexual, that is, the organs develop in the same way in boys and girls.
+Belonging to a specific gender emerges closer to 12 weeks.
 The process depends entirely on the Y chromosome.
-The male sex glands begin to develop from the mesoderm.
-The seminiferous tubules, excretory ducts of the glands are formed.
+Male gonads begin to develop from the mesoderm.
+Seminiferous tubules and excretory ducts of the glands are formed.
 At 8 months, the testicles descend into the scrotum.
-After 32 weeks, there is little ovarian hormonal activity in girls.
-It lasts until the end of pregnancy and is the norm.
+After 32 weeks, little hormonal activity is observed in the ovaries in girls.
+It persists until the end of pregnancy and is the norm.
 Further organ development ends during puberty.

 These organs in women include the ovaries.
 Their weight is about 8 grams.

-The hormone estrogen: functions
+Hormone estrogen: functions

 Progesterone, its meaning

-Testosterone as a hormone of masculinity
+Testosterone as a masculinity hormone